 Sorry, the entry requirements for the country that you have selected are not available here.
 Please select your country page where you'll find this information.

 A research degree gives you the chance to investigate an area or topic in real depth, and develop transferable research skills.
-During your time in the Department you have opportunities to attend conferences, publish papers, and give talks at departmental research seminars.
+During your time in the School you have opportunities to attend conferences, publish papers, and give talks at departmental research seminars.
 You may also attend some university modules, and will meet with your supervisor typically on a weekly basis.

-Within our Department, our PhD students are usually encouraged to take our taught module, Research Methods, in the first year of study, so you are well equipped with the necessary skills to undertake effective research.
+Within our School, our PhD students are usually encouraged to take our taught module, Research Methods, in the first year of study, so you are well equipped with the necessary skills to undertake effective research.
 You may also attend some other modules on an informal basis.

 All our students wishing to study for a PhD enrol on a combined MPhil/PhD pathway.
-In your second year of study, depending on progress, a decision is made by our Department on whether to proceed with either an MPhil or a PhD.
+In your second year of study, depending on progress, a decision is made by our School on whether to proceed with either an MPhil or a PhD.